Goal of Lab 6:

 • Focus on the voiced stops for now.

-1. In Table 6.1, note down the formant transition shape (particularly F2) between each voiced stop and the following [a] or [i] vowel (see Figure 6.1).
-Zoom in so that you can clearly see the formant transition from the stop into the following vowel.
+1. In Table 6.1, note the F2 formant transition shape (and F1 if you can see it) between each voiced stop and the following [a] or [i] vowel (see Figure 6.1).
+Zoom so that you can clearly see the formant transitions from the stop into the following vowel.
+You can make a little sketch, or describe the shape in words.

-Figure 5.1: Formant transitions from the stop to the following vowel
+Figure 6.1: Formant transitions from the stop to the following vowel

-Figure 5.1: Formant transitions from the stop to the following vowel
+Figure 6.1: Formant transitions from the stop to the following vowel

 SECTION II.
 FRICATIVES